 The new arrivals created the first of what would become several predominantly black neighborhoods.
-“Peppertown is credited with being the first, near Third and Fourth Avenues S just east of Dr. Martin Luther King Jr. (Ninth) Street.
-Old-timers say the enclave was named for the abundance and variety of peppers grown in gardens and pots.
+Peppertown is credited with being the first, near Third and Fourth Avenues S, just east of Dr. Martin Luther King Jr. (Ninth) Street.
+Historians say the enclave was named for the abundance and variety of peppers grown in gardens and pots.

 Next came Methodist Town (roughly between 9th and 14th Streets N and Burlington Avenue N and Fifth Avenue N) and what was first called Cooper’s Quarters (roughly First to Fifth Avenues S and 9th and 16th Streets S.).
 Cooper’s Quarters later became known as the Gas Plant neighborhood for the two tall cylinders that held the city’s natural gas supply.

-The New Millennium
+A New Millennium